 One more thing!

-P.S.—first looks are not just for the bride and groom.
-A lot of brides are choosing to have a first look moment with their fathers too.
-This can be a really cute idea, especially if you and your dad are extremely close or he is apt to tear up during emotional situations.
-You can do a first look with your dad regardless of whether you choose to do one with your significant other.
+P.S.—first looks are not just for brides/grooms.
+A lot of people are choosing to have a first look moment with their parents too.
+This can be a really cute idea if, for example, you and your dad are extremely close or he is apt to tear up during emotional situations.
+You can do a first look with your mom or dad regardless of whether you choose to do one with your significant other.
 Just one more idea for you to consider!